 If you’re a golfer you’ll love the golf courses.
 Architecture fans will love the mid-century modern houses and twice a year you can enjoy mid-century modern events, including wandering through fabulous homes!
 Hikers will love a tour to the San Andreas fault line too.

-For spectacular views take the rotating cable aerial tramway up the mountain (bring a jacket, it’s chilly up there!), drink delicious date shakes made from fresh dates grown here and engineering boffins might like a windmill tour.
+You’ll also want to drink delicious date shakes made from fresh dates grown here, and engineering boffins might like a windmill tour.
 (Even I loved the wind mill tour!)

 Check out my post for 9 things to do in Palm Springs to round out your list.

 10. Laguna Beach

 Drive time: LA to Laguna Beach under one hour

 Laguna Beach is a beachside city in southern Orange County.
 It is about 72 miles south of Los Angeles.

 Laguna is a beautiful coastal destination with several sandy shorelines, exquisite restaurants, and captivating art galleries.
 The perfect getaway spot for your day trip from Los Angeles!

 This resort city offers many recreational sports and tourist attractions such as the Laguna Art Gallery, the Pacific Marine Mammal Center, and an Art Museum.
 You can also go on a self-guided public art tour or ride a beach trolley.

 One of the most popular tourist attractions here is Crystal Cove State Park, famous for its natural coastline.
 Make your way to Heisler Park, which stretches along the coast and offers mesmerizing ocean views.